CogComp/talen/README.md

 # TALEN: Tool for Annotation of Low-resource ENtities

 A lightweight web-based tool for annotating word sequences.
+This branch (edl) was created by [psanna77](https://github.com/psanna77).
+It is mostly compatible, but not quite.

 ![Screenshot of web interface](/src/main/resources/static/img/selection.png?raw=true "Screenshot")